timemeansalot/SourceFiles/Blog/source/_posts/STL.md

 # Deque

 > Deque is short for *double ended queue*.
-The functions for deque are same as vector, with an addition of push and pop operations for both front and back.
+The functions for deque are same as vector, but deque can push, pop, emplace at front while vector can only at end

 It has the following features: